OpenSecuritySummit/oss2019/content/tracks/Misc/introduction-to-cynefin-framework.md

 ---
-title        : Introduction to Cynefin Framework (Training Session) type         : user-session track        : Cynefin Framework technology   : topics       :
+title        : Introduction to Cynefin Framework type         : user-session track        : Misc technology   : topics       :
     - Cynefin Framework
 featured     :
-#when_day     : Wed
+when_day     : Wed
-#when_time    : PM-1
+when_time    : PM-1
 room_layout  :
-room_id      :
+room_id      : room-2
 session_slack:
-status       : draft
+status       :
 description  : New to Cynefin Framework?
 This session is for you organizers   :
     - Dave Snowden